 - – October 15, 2018 – FACTS Grant & Aid applications open

-- – December 1, 2018 – Deadline for applications for Varghese Maliakal and Pastor’s scholarships (incoming freshmen only)
+- – December 1, 2018 – Deadline to submit an application for The Pastor Scholarship (incoming freshmen only)

-- – January 18, 2019 – Deadline for priority consideration for FACTS Grant & Aid application, Patricia Astor Gomez Foundation scholarship, and all other scholarships for returning students.
+- – January 18, 2019 – Deadline for priority consideration for FACTS Grant & Aid application, the Patricia Astor Gomez Foundation Scholarship, the Varghese Maliakal Scholarship and all other scholarships for returning students.

 - – February 4, 2019 – Deadline for submitting 2018 W-2 forms.